Skip to content

-How we calculate flight distance
+How is flight distance calculated?

 The calculator returns the great-circle distance— the shortest path between two airports over the Earth's curved surface, computed with the haversine formula.
 It's the standard reference distance in aviation: award charts, mileage-earning tables, and flight planning all start from it.
 Real flown routes are usually 1–5% longer, as aircraft follow airways, organized ocean tracks, and winds.